mlhartme/stool/README.md

       private: true
       expr: "script.cert(stage)"

-Each direction has a name and an expression, directions have a subject and can extend other direction (i.e. inherit all directions).
+Directions have a subject (to allow others to reference it) and can extend other direction (i.e. inherit all directions).
+Each direction has a name and an expression.

 Directions define the available variables of the stage, the expression is evaluated to determine the initial values.